Group Tax Strategy

 1.3.
 Tax Risk Management and Governance

-1.3.1.
-The Group’s tax risk appetite is low, and is based on professional judgement obtained in- house and through specialist guidance from advisers, where appropriate.
+1.1.1.
+The Group’s tax risk appetite is low, and is based on professional judgement obtained in-house and through specialist guidance from advisers, where appropriate.

-1.3.2.
+1.1.2.
 Responsibility for tax strategy, policies and management of tax risk ultimately rests with the Group’s Chief Financial Officer.
 Day-to-day management of the Group’s tax affairs is delegated to the Group Head of Tax.
-Regular reports are made to the Global Executive Committee, the Audit Committee and the Board in relation to tax matters.
-The Board and Global Executive Committee ensure that the Group’s tax strategy is one of the factors considered in all significant business decisions taken.
+Regular reports are made to the Audit Committee in relation to tax matters, supplemented by reports to the Board as required.
+The Board ensures that the Group’s tax strategy is one of the factors considered in all significant business decisions taken.

-1.3.3.
-The Group operates a system of tax risk assessment and controls as a component of the overall financial reporting control framework.
+1.1.3.
+The Group operates a system of tax risk assessment and controls as a component of the overall enterprise risk management framework.
 A broad range of risks are considered in reaching any decisions.
 Key tax risks are considered to be:

 - Transactional risk